getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 ## Creating Source Bundles

-In order to get inline source context in stack traces in the Sentry UI, `sentry-cli` can scan debug files for references to source code files, resolve them in the local file system and bundle them up.
+To get inline source context in stack traces in the Sentry UI, `sentry-cli` can scan debug files for references to source code files, resolve them in the local file system and bundle them up.
 The resulting source bundle is an archive containing all source files referenced by a specific debug information file.

 This is particularly useful when building and uploading debug information files are detached.
 In this case, a source bundle can be created when building and can